 North Boulevard has been active in global missions, supporting and sponsoring mission efforts all over the world.
-For over thirty years North Boulevard has been a chief supporter of Joseph Shulam, in Jerusalem, Israel.
-Moving from Jerusalem to the “uttermost parts of the earth,” North Boulevard has worked across the globe from Seoul, South Korea to Waterloo, Iowa; from Ontario, Canada to Logos, Nigeria; from Burlington, Massachusetts to Dundee, Scotland; from Tifton, Georgia to Tegucigalpa, Honduras; and a number of places in between.
+For over 30 years, North Boulevard has been a chief supporter of Joseph Shulam, in Jerusalem, Israel.
+Moving from Jerusalem to the “ends of the earth,” North Boulevard has worked across the globe from Seoul, South Korea to Waterloo, Iowa; from Ontario, Canada to Logos, Nigeria; from Burlington, Massachusetts to Dundee, Scotland; from Tifton, Georgia to Tegucigalpa, Honduras; and a number of places in between.

-During its years of service, North Boulevard has grown to almost 2000 members with Sunday morning attendance averaging 1,500.
-Over the past almost sixty years well over a thousand persons have been immersed at North Boulevard, putting on the Lord in baptism.
-To accommodate North Boulevard’s growth and ministry needs, on Easter Sunday 1997 North Boulevard moved into its current East Murfreesboro location on North Rutherford Boulevard.
-Attendance on that great day of celebration was 1936 people worshiping God and encouraging one another.
+During its years of service, North Boulevard has grown to almost 2000 members with Sunday morning attendance averaging 1,500 and over the past 60+ years well over 1000 people have been immersed at North Boulevard, putting on the Lord in baptism.

-Knowing that many Christians in our churches today will die without ever having brought someone to Christ, North Boulevard’s 2020 Vision committed the church to intentional, relational discipleship.
-Bringing people to a saving knowledge of Jesus, moving them into maturity, and sharing their faith with others should be a reality for every Christian.
-Using Discovery Bible Study tools and meeting in groups of 3 to 5, Discipling Groups are an integral part of North Boulevard’s family life.
+Knowing that many Christians in our churches today will die in spiritual immaturity and without ever having brought someone to Christ, North Boulevard’s 2020 Vision committed the church to intentional, relational discipleship.
+Over 700 people have been involved in discipleship and small groups with more groups being added each quarter.

-- School of Discipleship: Launched in the fall of 2014, the school is an intentional mentorship program to equip disciple-makers and church-planters.
-Sunday evenings are devoted to brief periods of fellowship and Bible study, while most of the time is spent in intensive, guided prayer.
-Offered to teens through retirees, students can participate for three, six, or 12 months, while church-planters in training will have more times of prayer and training during the week.
+• School of Discipleship: Launched in the fall of 2014, the school is an intentional mentorship program to equip disciple-makers and church-planters.
+Fellowship and Bible study are important, but most of the time is spent in intensive, guided prayer.

-- SALT Classes: The School of Advanced Leadership Training is a partnership with churches offered through Hope International University (HIU) that equips emerging leaders with the knowledge and skills needed for effective and relevant ministry.
+• SALT Classes: The School of Advanced Leadership Training (SALT) is a partnership with churches offered through Hope International University.
 Accredited college courses are offered at North Boulevard for bachelor’s or master’s credit for a significantly discounted rate.
-These classes are also being offered as a dual-enrollment option for our Discipleship Tutorial.
-Over 70 students have taken a SALT class, and one church-planter in training even received his masters in conjunction with HIU and North Boulevard.

-- Discipleship Tutorial: Launched in 2016 with 92 homeschooled students from 5 th to 12th grades, the tutorial provides spiritual and academic college-preparatory instruction in an environment that is intentionally Christ-centered and discipleship-focused.
-Meeting once a week on Tuesdays, students spend 45 minutes in prayer together before classes and meet at lunchtime with mentors and students who guide them through a brief Discovery Bible Study.
-These two components, in addition to excellent worldview academics, create students who can see God at work in every academic field, who are increasingly comfortable praying together and talking about spiritual matters, and who can share their faith in winsome and articulate ways.
+• Discipleship Tutorial: Launched in 2016 with 92 homeschooled students from 5th to 12th grades.
+Intentionally Christ-centered and discipleship-focused, DT meets once a week on Tuesdays.
+Students spend 45 minutes in prayer together before classes and meet at lunchtime with mentors and students who guide them through a brief Discovery Bible Study.

 Commitment to Prayer